OpenADP/openadp/README.md

 key is trusted by the server.
 The client gets its authentication key when authenticating (how this works is TBD).

-The layers are fairly complex, but we need to use HTTP(S) to get through Cloudlfare, so we use JSON-RPC on the outer layer to transport the Noise-KK blobs, and JSON-RPC on the inside for providing the APIs for registerSecret, and the others.
-The layers from inner to outer are:

-* JSON-RPC encoding for calling server methods.
-* Noise-KK encryption to provide privacy vs Cloudflare, as Cloudflare terminates TLS.
-* TLS, the standard encrypted trasport from the client to Cloudflare.
-* TCP network protocol.

 Over the Noise-KK second layer of encryption, the client sends a key share to each of the OpenADP servers, which  can be anywhere in the world.
 These servers use Cloudflare Tunnels, which hides their IP address from the client.